Online Community Offers Valuable Solutions For Managing A Dog While Attending School

 Establishing a Support System for Pet Care

 In the midst of balancing responsibilities, self-care becomes a crucial component of maintaining mental health.
-Psychologists emphasize that engaging in self-care activities can buffer against stress and improve overall well-being.
+Engaging in self-care activities can buffer against stress and improve overall well-being.
 Research indicates that even small self-care practices, such as mindfulness or physical activity, can enhance resilience and coping skills.

 In this context, finding time for self-care amidst responsibilities is essential for preventing burnout and maintaining a positive outlook.